doomsday4/VSCodeExtension-LastEditor/README.md

 # Main Function
 1. Now edit the extension.ts file in the src directory and create the function to display the name of the author for each line of code.
-2. I've used the git interface approach (*make sure the git blame extension is installed for this*) for this.
-Here, we use the data stored in git about who committed a specific line of code along with how long ago the commit was made.
+2. I've used the git interface approach, which basically makes use of the Git Blame Info for this.
+Here, we use the data stored in git about who committed a specific line of code.
 3. Edit the package.json file to add the respective devDependencies, commands and build scripts for execution.
+Make sure to add the correct name of the command for activation of the extension and also the correct file path.

 # Execution
-1. To add the extension to your editor and test it-
-- Clone this repository to a specific location on your local machine.
-- Navigate to the root directory and run the commands-<br>*"npm run build"*<br>*"npm install --save-dev typescript"*<br>*"code ."*
-- After the last command, VS Code will open with the following extension installed.
+1. Install the VSIX file attached in the repository, directly into your VS Code Editor.

 # Testing
 1. To test the extension, I firstly opened the very own files of this extension and saw myself as the user.
 2. Then I cloned a public github repo and tried to see it's authors.
-It worked and also showed me the time when the last commit was made and by whom.

 # THANK YOU!